perseas/Pyrseas/docs/dbtoyaml.rst

 Object Name Conflicts
 ~~~~~~~~~~~~~~~~~~~~~

-The names of PostgreSQL objects can include characters that are not
+The names of Postgres objects can include characters that are not
 allowed in filesystem object names.
 The most common example is the
 division operator ('/'), but even table names can include
 non-alphanumeric characters, if the identifiers are quoted.